5 Great Travel Deals for August

 What’s special: Set along the banks of Oak Creek Canyon, Amara Resort and Spa is a good base from which to explore the magnificent, towering red rock formations in and around Sedona, such as Cathedral Rock, Courthouse Butte, and Coffee Pot Rock.
 Rooms offer headboards handcrafted from local fallen trees, balconies with spectacular views, and plush pillow-top beds.
 At the resort, guests can do morning yoga, have cocktails by the infinity pool, stargaze in the courtyard with evening s’mores, or be pampered at the spa.
 Shops and art galleries are within walking distance.

 The deal: The “Beat The Heat” package includes a 40-percent savings on stays, and two welcome cocktails.
 Washingtonian readers also receive a free in-room bottle of red wine and a charcuterie plate, a $45 value.
 Rooms start at $199 a night.
-To book online click here and use code WASHINGTON.
+To book online click here and use code WASHINGTONIAN.

 When: Valid for stays through August 31, 2019.